Getting started with Trento Premium #

 Overview of all discovered SAP HANA databases; identified by the corresponding system IDs. .

-Overview of the catalog of configuration checks that Trento may perform for the different cluster components (Pacemaker, Corosync, SBD, etc.) in any of the supported platforms: Azure, AWS, GCP, or on-premise bare metal (default). .
+Overview of the catalog of configuration checks that Trento may perform on the different targets (hosts or clusters), cluster types (HANA scale up, HANA scale out or ASCS/ERS) and supported platforms (Azure, AWS, GCP, Nutanix, on-premises/KVM or VMware). .

-Lets you retrieve the API key for this particular installation, which is required for the Trento Agent configuration. .
+Lets you retrieve and operate the API key for this particular installation, which is required for the Trento Agent configuration, as well as manage the connection data for a SUSE Manager instance and the retention time for the entries in the activity log. .

-in the left sidebar.The health status of a registered SAP system is the compound of its health status at four different layers, which are a reflection of the SAP architecture:
+in the left sidebar.The health status of a registered SAP system is the compound of its health status at three different layers representing the SAP architecture:

-it reflects the heartbeat of the Trento Agent. :
+it reflects the heartbeat of the Trento Agent and, when applicable, the compliance status. :

 the status here is based on the running status of the cluster and the results of the configuration checks. :